qial/qvisuals/README.md

 #### Development goals:

-- Convert to Eclipse project with standard java structure
 - Finish adding methods to ProcessingEffect class such that Processing code can be pasted directly from a sketch into an effect
 - Set things up so this project can be imported as a JAR into Processing
 - Save/load effect parameters